-However, a laborious workflow of experimental analysis and constitutive model calibration is still commonly required for rigorous SMA characterization.
-This is especially difficult for newcomers to the field or those engaged in multi-disciplinary efforts.
-The various external state variables that govern shape memory material behavior (i.e., temperature, stress, strain) often require conglomeration of multiple instruments to properly record sufficient data and can result in inefficient use of time when synchronizing various datasets from different instruments.
-Further, when such data has been properly compiled, there are myriad additional methods of arriving at an accurate constitutive model to describe the specific SMA material behavior.

 In this work, we detail a streamlined open-source tool to help both material scientists and design engineers analyze their thermomechanical data and calibrate an appropriate SMA constitutive model.
-This tool is deemed REACT, for the Rendering of Experimental Analysis and Calibration Tool.
-Our tool provides an intuitive workflow that imports and processes raw unfiltered shape memory alloy mechanical (tensile/compression), thermal (DSC), or thermomechanical (tensile/compression with environmental chamber) data to produce customizable figures and systematically derived material data (depicted schematically in Figure 2).
-SMA REACT consists of two graphical user interfaces (GUIs), written in python and available on GitHub under the GNU General Public License.
-These two GUIs accomplish separate essential tasks in the SMA development process: data pre-processing and filtering, and material model calibration.
+We deem this tool REACT, for the Rendering of Experimental Analysis and Calibration Tool.
+REACT provides an intuitive workflow that imports and processes raw unfiltered shape memory alloy mechanical (tensile/compression), thermal (DSC), or thermomechanical (tensile/compression with environmental chamber) data to produce customizable figures and systematically derived material data (depicted schematically in Figure 2).
+The tool comprises two graphical user interfaces (GUIs), written in python and available on GitHub under the GNU General Public License.
+These two GUIs accomplish separate essential tasks in the SMA development process: data processing and constitutive model calibration.